Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which are better?

 The XM4 offer clarity across the board and a sense of rhythmic precision that allows them to switch pace effortlessly.
 They are musical, dynamic and detailed performers, and they offer real gains in the bass department – they're exceptionally revealing, with leading edges crisper and better defined.
 There's a greater sense of clarity, which allows more texture and detail to shine through.
 They are also wonderfully balanced.

 The Bose sound very good too, conveying an infectious sense of enthusiasm and excitement.
 Basslines sound rich and full-bodied while melodies are rendered with power and precision.
-The Sony's, however, sound better balanced and clearer across the board to the extent they make the Bose sound a little muddy, especially in the bass.
+The Sonys, however, sound better-balanced and clearer across the board, to the extent that they make the Bose sound a little muddy, especially in the bass.

 **Winner** Sony WF-1000XM4